 adidas is working with Danish startup Pond on the development of a recyclable, high-performance material derived from plant waste.
 In addition to developing textiles, the adidas Innovation team is driving the development of footwear cushioning made from sustainable base materials that can be processed with a reduced impact on the environment compared to conventional materials.

-Since 2018, 100% of the cotton we use globally has been more sustainable cotton, that means Better Cotton or organic cotton.
+Since 2018, 100% of the cotton we source globally has been more sustainable cotton, that means Better Cotton or organic cotton.
 Our success is the result of clear target setting – both with suppliers and with internal teams who supported the sourcing of Better Cotton for our products.
-Not only does Better Cotton aim to reduce the use of pesticides, it also promotes efficient water use, crop rotation and fair working conditions.

 adidas prohibits the use of leathers, hides or skins from animals that have been inhumanely treated, whether these animals are wild or farmed.
 Furthermore, adidas does not source or process raw materials from any endangered or threatened species, as defined by the International Union for Conservation of Nature and Natural Resources (IUCN) in its red list.